 39° 25' 30" = 39.425°

 Once your coordinates are in decimal degrees, you can use the data in Voxler.
-Please note that if you are going to work with the data in Voxler, it is always recommended to convert your data so the units are proportional in the X, Y, and Z directions.
+Please note that if you are going to work with the data in Voxler, it is always recommended to convert your data to a projected system like UTM so the x, y, and z units are the same.